 Princeton University Press

-Princeton University Press (PUP) is an independent publisher with close formal and informal connections to Princeton University.
+Princeton University Press is an independent publisher with close formal and informal connections to Princeton University.
 It was founded in 1905 and has brought over 10,000 scholarly books to print, including the works of Albert Einstein.
 Six of their books have received Pulitzer Prizes.
-PUP’s mission is to disseminate scholarship through print and digital media, within both academia and society at large.
+The Press’s mission is to disseminate scholarship through print and digital media, within both academia and society at large.

 Migrating the site’s legacy data and creating an improved, responsive user experience were key to the project’s success.
 Working with the press’s web team, including their database architect and the director of web development, Evolving Web’s technical team performed a preliminary website audit and created a prioritized requirements and functionality list to define the following goals: